Director of Youth & College-Aged/Young Adult Ministries

 - Able to work in a collaborative environment.

-- Excellent relational skills; able to communicate one-on-one and in large groups with people of all ages.
+- Able to communicate one-on-one and in large groups with people of all ages.

 - Self-starter and self-motivator, able to work flexibly with both close and distant supervision.

 - Ability to occasionally lift heavy items and participate in activities that require a certain level of physical fitness.

 - Knowledge and support of basic United Methodist beliefs and principles.